halmasieh/Credit_Risk_Analysis/README.md

 ## Use Resampling Models to Predict Credit Risk

-### Naive Random Oversampling
-As shown in the following table,
+1-As shown in the following table,